 You also gain some insight into the personalities of the owners, as reflected in their choice of styles and designs.
-So you can see Crown Prince Rudolf’s Turkish room or the rustic furniture from Empress Elisabeth’s personal dairy farm.
+So you can see Crown Prince Rudolf’s Turkish room or the rustic Hungarian-style furniture from Empress Elisabeth’s personal dairy farm.

 The next floor houses the temporary special exhibitions, but also features, for example, a typical early 19th century music room and salon.

 This display of period rooms continues on the third floor, with a row of exhibits from the Biedermeier period (i.e. early 19th century), accompanied by information on the historical background.

 The rest of the floor hints at the development of the modern kitchen and bathroom, complete with 19th century bidets and commodes.
 A walk-in depot of sundry imperial items leads you back to the stairs via a collection of chairs.

 On the top floor, you can follow the historical development of local furniture and chair design more closely.
-The displays feature such famous names as Thonet, Hoffman, Wagner and Loos (who, I feel, should have devoted more effort to toilet design).
+The displays cover such famous names as Thonet, Hoffman, Wagner and Loos (who, I feel, should have devoted more effort to toilet design).

 - There are lockers to the right of the ticket desk – you need a 1€ coin to use them

 - Each room has an introductory poster in German and English, and most of the item labels are in both languages, too.
 Your ticket also includes a free English audioguide

 - If you’re pushed for time, the first floor has the main Imperial-related stuff.
 Start off in the room to your right once you pass the ticket barrier.
 We got round the whole museum in just over two hours

 - Upstairs is more for those with a Biedermeier bent or a close interest in furniture history

-- There are a few books and items for sale around the ticket desk, but no café.
-However, the roads around Andreasgasse are packed with restaurants and coffee houses should you need refreshment
+- There are a few books and items for sale around the ticket desk.
+The museum also adjoins the Depot Café and Restaurant, and bars, restaurants and coffee houses pack the surrounding area

 - We went in winter and the ticket desk warned that the rooms are not overly warm (for conservation reasons, I imagine).
 They were right, but I was fine in a woolly jumper